El Otro Yo

-From the beginnings in Temperley to Abrecaminos (1988-1999)
+From the beginnings in Temperley to Abrecaminos (1988–1999)

 El Otro Yo formed in the late 1980s/early 1990s in Temperley, in the south of Greater Buenos Aires.
 At the age of five, Humberto Cristian and María Fernanda Aldana started playing music at home with their father's classical guitar (he was a bolero and tango singer in old bars) and a GEM organ.
 Under the influence of their mother, who was a poet, they started writing their first songs, which were simple in the early stages but revolutionary nonetheless, in the style of Velvet Underground & Nico.
 At school, they played together in a band called Revolución, where they covered songs by Sumo, Virus and Miguel Mateos.
 Afterwards, Cristian formed his first punk rock band: Los Apáticos.
 Between 1986 and 1987, Cristian played in Los Apáticos and El Gregal, where Ricky Rúa (current EOY drummer) played drums; meanwhile María became part of groups such as Rebecca, whose drummer was also Ricky Rúa.
 Around those years, they decided to form a band together.
-Marifer had read a letter that French poet Arthur Rimbaud wrote when he was 16 and which stated “I Am Another” (“Je Suis Un Autre”); that phrase was imbedded in her memory during the formative years of the band.
+Marifer had read a letter that French poet Arthur Rimbaud wrote when he was 16 and which stated "I Am Another" ("Je Suis Un Autre"); that phrase was imbedded in her memory during the formative years of the band.
 In January 1988, María told Cristian about the title of the poem, he rounded off the idea and thus El Otro Yo became the definite name of the band.

 Early line ups included musicians such as Sergio Ucci (Alerta Roja), Gabo Manelli (Los Brujos, Juana La Loca and Babasónicos), Lee-chi (Los Brujos) and many more.
 Back then, María Fernanda played keyboards meanwhile Cristian was the lead singer and guitar player.
-Later on, Omar Kischinovsky joined the band on drums and Daniel Rodríguez on bass, but Daniel left the band in order to pursue a career playing the sitar, which has proved to be successful.
+Later on, Omar Kischinovsky joined the band on drums and Daniel Rodríguez on bass, but Daniel left the band to pursue a career playing the sitar, which has proved to be successful.
 Due to the lack of a bass player, María Fernanda left the keyboards to replace Daniel.
 Now a trio, they left Temperley and started playing in Capital Federal, Córdoba, Mendoza and other Argentinian provinces.
 There are several demos that capture the work of all these line ups, but they never were released on CD.